Kids need to see themselves reflected in media. Here are some recommendations

 Two recent studies on diversity in television and children's media in particular show that:

-- Mainstream media content still features mostly White characters, despite the fact that the U.S. population is no longer majority Caucasian.
+- Mainstream media content still features mostly White characters, despite the fact that the U.S. population is increasingly more racially diverse.

-- The world of children's media is slightly more diverse than adult content, but it too is still not representative of the U.S. population.
+- The world of children's media is slightly more diverse than adult content, but it too is still not representative of its target audience.
+Roughly half of all children are non-White.

 - An increasingly diverse population favors diversity in the media they consume.